What is an abandonment wound?

 Boundaries: A boundary is a limit or space between you and the other person; a clear place where you begin and the other person ends.
 The purpose of setting a healthy boundary is to protect and take good care of you.
 What boundaries do you need to set?

-Healing the Inner Child: The “little you” – tender, emotional.
-Your inner-child is the innocent part of you – all about feelings and your primal needs.
+Healing the Inner Child: We each have a little child inside, full of emotion and usually dying to be heard.
 In order to heal the Inner Child it is necessary to create a dialogue with the little you.
 Check in with her to see how she wants to be nourished and nurtured.

 Attachment styles: There are three main “attachment styles” in which people perceive and respond to intimacy in romantic relationships.
 Typically those with an abandonment wound would fall into the 'anxious' or 'avoidant' categories.
 Which style are you...?